LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **A glance at my research topics**
-- Towards a unified mechanistic explanation of genetic alterations in the p53 tumor suppressor pathway in human cancers.
+- Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis in colorectal cancer.
 - Influence of the inherited genome on somatic driver events in the p53 and RAS-MAPK pathways during oncogenesis.
-- Evaluating the role of inherited genetic variants on risk, anti-tumor immune response and prognosis in colorectal cancer.
+- Towards a unified mechanistic explanation of genetic alterations in the p53 tumor suppressor pathway in human cancers.
 - Network and dynamical modeling of mammalian transcriptome during cell fate transition.

 ## **Qualifications**
-* DPhil in Systems Biology, University of Oxford (Expected 2021)
+* DPhil in Systems Biology, University of Oxford (2021)
 * B.Sc in Biochemistry, University of Hong Kong (2016)
 * Study abroad in Biology, University of California San Diego (2015)